Troops recapture key airport in ISIS' final Iraq stronghold: state TV

-The country's federal police pushed into the airport's perimeter and seized the runway, as well as an ISIS-held military camp to the west, according to the Iraqi military.
+Backed by U.S. airstrikes and support from other countries, the Iraqis, have already retaken the eastern half of the city.
+Retaking the airport is a key win in the difficult task ahead: the fight for the older, warren-like western half — where 750,000 civilians are believed to be trapped.

-Capturing Mosul's airport and the surrounding area would be a major win for the government of Prime Minister Haider al-Abadi.
-Not only would it help the regime regain control of roads leading to the west of the city, it would rob the militants of an important car-bomb manufacturing base.
+Seizing the airport gives the Iraqis the option of liberating the city from the south or the west.
+They could attack from the east, but are hindered by the Tigris river and several destroyed bridges that cross it.

-The recapture was announced on Iraqi State TV.
+The recapture was announced on Iraqi State TV and at least one Western journalist embedded on the ground.
 NBC News was not able to immediately confirm the report.

 Troops from the U.S. and other countries are helping the Iraqis in the major assault to beat back ISIS, and thousands of American personnel are currently deployed in the country providing logistical support and air power.